bbmokhtari/django-translations/docs/reference/querysets.rst

              <Continent: Asia>,
          ]>

-      To evaluate the queryset in translate mode:
+      To evaluate the :class:`TranslatableQuerySet` in the applied language:

       .. testsetup:: _fetch_all